To: Faculty/Staff on the Quarter System

 The University is committed to promoting an environment that supports student-veterans at Drexel by assessing their individual needs and linking them to the services necessary to ensure the opportunity to participate fully in college life while meeting their service requirements.

-Student-veterans with questions regarding how to manage your deployment requirements or other service oriented issues should consult with your School/College Academic Advisor who will assist them with the development of a plan of action.
+Student-veterans with questions regarding how to manage their deployment requirements or other service oriented issues should consult with their academic advisor, who will assist them with the development of a plan of action.

-In addition, veterans may contact Dr. Rebecca Weidensaul, Associate Dean of Students at (215) 895-2501 or firstname.lastname@example.org.
+In addition, they may contact Dr. Rebecca Weidensaul, Associate Dean of Students, at 215-895-2501 or firstname.lastname@example.org.
 For more information, visit the Office of Veteran Student Services at 215 Creese Student Center, 3210 Chestnut Street.

-This message to Students via Drexel Official Mail was approved by
+This message to Faculty and Staff via Drexel Official Mail was approved by

 N. John DiNardo, Ph.D., Senior Vice Provost for Academic Affairs